Mental Health Support

 - Service dog: individually trained to perform specific tasks for a person with a disability, such as guiding, alerting to a medical event, or interrupting a psychiatric episode; benefits its handler; protected by the ADA with public-access rights; no official certification or registration is required by law.

-- Emotional support animal (ESA): provides comfort simply by its presence, with no task training; benefits its owner; not covered by the ADA and has no public-access rights, but may qualify for housing under the Fair Housing Act with a letter from a licensed health professional.
+- Emotional support animal (ESA): provides comfort simply by its presence, with no task training; benefits its owner; not covered by the ADA and has no public-access rights, but may qualify for housing accommodations under the Fair Housing Act with a letter from a licensed health professional.

 - How you get each: register and temperament-test a therapy dog through an organization; train a service dog to perform disability-related tasks (yourself or through a program); obtain an ESA by having a licensed provider document that the animal eases a diagnosed condition.